-On your first year return, the IRS will let you take an extra $5,000 of your startup costs as a write-off.
+On your first year return, the IRS will let you take up to $5,000 of your startup costs as a write-off.
 Sure, it’s not the same as being able to claim it all at once, but it’s better than nothing.

 For startup costs over $50,000

 There is one caveat.
 If your startup costs exceed $50,000, the bonus begins to phase out, dollar for dollar.

 If you have $53,000 of startup costs, your “bonus” would be $2,000.
 That’s because $53,000 is $3,000 more than the limit of $50,000, and $5,000-$3,000 is $2,000.